 Already got the book?
 Watch for new Wisconsin breweries not yet in the book!

 See Kevin sampling Wisconsin beers on The Today Show with Al Roker

 And like its predecessors, Wisconsin’s Best Beer Guide still has the special offers corresponding to passport-style signatures you can get in your book when you visit each brewery.
 And as before, most of these offers are for FREE BEER!

 Listen to Author Kevin Revolinski talk about Wisconsin beer on The Joy Cardin Show on Wisconsin Public Radio’s Ideas Network.

-In order to stay current longer, a few new breweries which will open in late 2012/early 2013 are already included.
-A few more beer-related attractions have been added as well, such as the new beery hotel going into the former Pabst brewery building (which keeps the old copper brew kettles intact).
+A few more beer-related attractions have been added as well, such as the new beery hotel going into the former Pabst brewery building (which keeps the old copper brew kettles intact) – The Brewhouse Inn & Suites.

 Inside Wisconsin’s Best Beer Guide you will find:

 - Listings for all breweries and brewpubs from the big-time MillerCoors in Milwaukee all the way down to the little Black Husky Brewery and One-Barrel Nanobrewery.